Homer and Jethro: Later years

 Over time, Homer and Jethro's patter became more sophisticated, giving them access to mainstream audiences on network television and in Las Vegas.
 On May 12, 1960, they appeared with Johnny Cash on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 In the 1960s they were hired as commercial personalities for Kellogg's Corn Flakes; their "Ooh!
 That's corny!" television spots gave them exposure beyond country music audiences.

 Homer and Jethro made several appearances on The Johnny Cash Show during the 1970–1971 season, though they were not considered regulars.
 During one appearance, they reprised their old hit "Baby, It's Cold Outside" with June Carter Cash as part of a skit.

-Both were also established jazz musicians, who were deeply influenced by the European gypsy string jazz of Django Reinhardt.
+Both were also established jazz musicians, who were deeply influenced by the string jazz of European gypsy-born Django Reinhardt.
 Atkins produced many of their later RCA albums including two instrumental jazz efforts: Playing It Straight and It Ain't Necessarily Square.
 The Reinhardt style continued to influence the duo's work until Haynes' death from a heart attack in 1971.
 A final RCA Victor album, The Far-Out World of Homer and Jethro, followed in 1972 and the sleeve included a message from Burns playing tribute to Haynes.

 After Haynes' passing, Burns tried to maintain the duo with a new "Homer", guitarist Ken Eidson, but the effort was short-lived.
 Burns continued recording and performing solo and with Chicago folk singer Steve Goodman.
 Burns died in 1989 from prostate cancer.
 Ken Eidson died from cancer in 1999 at age 51.

 Haynes and Burns were inducted into the Country Music Hall of Fame in 2001.